A Lisbon Food Tour: From Fresh Prawns to Firewater

 If Lisbon were a smell, it would be sea air.
 If it were a colour, it would be blushing pink, sun-baked peach and daffodil yellow.
 Its sound would be the soaring cords of a Fado lovesong.
 And its taste?
 Fat, sweet shrimp fresh from the sea; bitter espresso; saltless bread soaked in garlicky butter; cinnamon dusted on creamy pastéis de nata.
 In a word, Lisbon is delicious.
 All the way from its flaking, faded kaleidoscope of buildings and cramp-inducing cobbled hills to its rattling trams and tiled facades.

-You won’t have trouble eating your way through this captivating little city, no matter whether you're spending a whole week in Lisbon or only a fleeting weekend there.
+You won’t have trouble eating your way through this captivating little city, no matter whether you're spending a whole week or only a fleeting weekend enjoying your culinary holiday in Lisbon.
 Either way, you will most likely return home with a newfound passion for all things Portuguese (don’t listen to them, that cabbage-shaped bowl is simply adorable).
-But if you’re short on time, or don’t know quite where to start, look no further than this Lisbon food tour; Plum Guide's meticulous little guide to the very best dishes in the city - and where to eat them.
+But if you’re short on time, or don’t know quite where to start, look no further than this Lisbon food tour.
+Here at Plum Guide, we love nothing more than doing the hard work for you to ensure that your trip is a memorable one, so we've highlighted the best places to find your food in the Portuguese capital.
 Plus a few culinary experiences we’d hate for you to miss.
 So pull on some hill-friendly footwear and get ready for the ultimate food tour of Portugal’s very own City of Light.

 Portugal’s traditional creamy, golden custard tarts have become something of a culinary icon in the last few years.
 They may be available in cafes all over the world now, but there’s still no better place to eat them than Lisbon.
 Perpetually busy and sweet-smelling, this place produces thousands of fresh pastéis de nata every day.
 Elbow your way through the swarming crowds to find a little space at the bar.
 Order an espresso to go with your tart, and be sure to add a generous dusting of icing sugar and cinnamon to each one.
 Trust us.